smartie-tien/test/to_Tidy.md

 Because the to_Tidy transformation is automatically performed when the dataset is approved by the structural validation, we decided to build in a fourth scenario as a safety net.

 **Scenario 4** : INBO researcher encounters an error in the to_Tidy transformation
->- The researcher is shown a default Content Report, which contains :
+>The researcher is shown a default Content Report, which contains :
 - Name of the source file
 - Link to the partner-specific YAML file
 - Three action buttons: "Approve", "Refuse", "Re-run"